PRINCE2 Project Management Methodology: Explained

 In PRINCE2, there are 4 types of plans:

-• Project plan — with key information on timescales, milestones, cost, and resources,
+• Project plan — with key information on timescales, project milestones, cost, and resources,

 • Stage plan — with management phases that make up the project lifecycle,